 Why?
 It's obvious.

-Coaching works because two people working together are always better than one, and the coach can see our performance in a way that we can’t.
-Also, the coach does not necessarily have to be better than us at what we want to good at for he or she to coach us effectively.
+Coaching works because two people working together are always better than one, and the coach can see our performance in a way that we can't.
+Also, the coach does not necessarily have to be better than us at what we want to good at for them to coach us effectively.
 Notice how the best sports athletes in the world have coaches.
-For example, Roger Federer has three coaches assisting him, and none are not anything near as good at tennis as he is.
-Therefore, coaching is not just about the downloading of expertise and passing down of superior wisdom and knowledge, with one person superior to the other.
-That’s not all that’s happening.
+For example, Roger Federer has three coaches assisting him, and none are near as good at tennis as he is.
+Therefore, coaching is not just about downloading expertise and passing down superior wisdom and knowledge, with one person superior to the other.
+That's not all that's happening.
 Coaching is happening, and coaching is about bringing out the best in the performer.

 Also, notice how many of the most successful coaches in sports or acting were not great athletes or actors themselves.
-When we think of the coach back in their playing or acting days, we realise that they didn’t have that great a career.
-Moreover, coaches have often lived a life that contains even more struggle than ours, and has had to learn the hard way how to do specific tasks and achieve certain levels, and has often been coached themselves very successfully.
-Therefore, the coach’s ability to teach, and help, and coach has been enhanced by the fact that the skill did not come naturally to them, and the skill of coaching is quite different than the actual performance or whatever we are attempting to do.
+When we think of the coach back in their playing or acting days, we realise that they didn't have that great a career.
+Moreover, coaches have often lived a life that contains even more struggle than ours and has had to learn the hard way to do specific tasks, achieve certain levels, and often receive coaching themselves very successfully.
+Therefore, the coach's ability to teach and help and coach has been enhanced by the fact that the skill did not come naturally to them, and the skill of coaching is quite different from the actual performance or whatever we are attempting to do.

 So how has coaching helped me?
 I could write for hours here, so I will only touch upon three highlights.

 Firstly, it helped enormously with healing my relationship with my father, which was an issue that had been holding me back for many years.
-Finally being able to let go of my anger towards him has been the most significant benefit for me, and it’s been genuinely life-changing.
-These days, I am much calmer, more relaxed, and more people gravitate towards me, whereas, in the past, many stayed away.
+Finally, being able to let go of my anger towards him has been the most significant benefit for me, and it's been genuinely life-changing.
+As a result, these days, I am much calmer, more relaxed, and more people gravitate towards me, whereas, in the past, many stayed away.

 Second, coaching has helped develop my confidence levels and allowed me to accomplish so much more than I thought I was ever capable of achieving, for example, public speaking.
 Coaches have challenged me to dream big and to take small steps towards making it happen.
-A few years ago, I wanted to overcome my fear of public speaking and to speak in front of large crowds, and I achieved it within one-year.
-Recently, I’ve won speaking awards, which is not bad for someone who suffered deeply from social anxiety not too long ago!
+A few years ago, I wanted to overcome my fear of public speaking and speak in front of large crowds, achieving it within one year.
+Recently, I've won speaking awards, which is not bad for someone who suffered deeply from social anxiety not too long ago!

-Let’s say we have a problem, and we decide to hire a coach.
-The coach is then going to have us create our future from the future but not from the past.
-That’s a significant distinction from therapy.
+Let's say we have a problem, and we decide to hire a coach.
+The coach will have us create our future from the future but not from the past.
+That's a significant distinction from therapy.

-Ultimately, what a coach helps us do is put us in touch with our innate natural creativity that’s been shut down by all our negative thinking and fear around whatever problem we have.
-So again, the question becomes “Given the problem you have described to me, what do you want to create?”
-Notice how it’s an entirely different question than say, “How do you think we can solve the problem?”
-Asking that kind of question brings us down to the level of the problem, we’re also acknowledging that it’s a problem, and we’re not going to have much potential to have out-of-the-box innovative, imaginative thinking to solve it.
+Ultimately, what a coach helps us do is put us in touch with our innate natural creativity, shut down by all our negative thinking and fear around whatever problem we have.
+So again, the question becomes, "Given the problem you have described to me, what do you want to create?"
+Notice how it's an entirely different question than say, "How do you think we can solve the problem?"
+Asking that kind of question brings us down to the problem's level.
+But, we're also acknowledging that it's a problem, and we're not going to have much potential to have out-of-the-box innovative, imaginative thinking to solve it.

-Being creative engages both the left and right hemisphere of our brain instead of just using a smaller part of it in which we are just feeling fear and anxiety.
-So, coaching can help us see the big picture and see possibilities, and working with our coach, we can create something.
+Being creative engages both the left and right hemisphere of our brain instead of just using a minor part of it in which we are just feeling fear and anxiety.
+So, coaching can help us see the big picture, see possibilities, and work with our coach; we can create something.

-Also, notice how many businesses and people carry out their upcoming year, and it’s just another version of last year.
-They take almost all the same actions, they think virtually all the same thoughts over again, and the same beliefs are carried forward.
+Also, notice how many businesses and people carry out their upcoming year, and it's just another version of last year.
+They take almost all the same actions, think virtually all the same thoughts repeatedly, and the same beliefs carry forward.

-Sometimes a business or a person says, “Let’s take last year and make it 10% better,” and hence that’s the highest possibility.
-It’s known as a default future – a future that’s going to occur if we do nothing differently.
-If we do not change, it’s going to be just like last year but possibly 10% better or it could be 10% worse!
+Sometimes a business or a person says, "Let's take last year and make it 10% better," and hence that's the highest possibility.
+It's known as a default future - a future that will occur if we do nothing differently.
+If we do not change, it will be just like last year but possibly 10% better, or it could be 10% worse!

-So what would we like to create given that our future is a blank canvas and that anything is possible?
+So what would we like to create if our future is a blank canvas and that anything is possible?
 What would we want to make up or invent as an out-of-the-box, unreasonable goal?
 What would be an unreasonably successful future for us?

 Notice how these questions are mind games.
 They're brain puzzles.
 They're inquiries that serve us because they call forth our innate creativity that has the power to create an unexpected future that surprises us and comes out of nowhere.

-In coaching sessions that I’ve experienced, the most significant breakthroughs occur when both the client and the coach are thinking out-of-the-box together and examining all the possibilities.
-Then the client sees something that they’ve never seen before, and they say, “That’s what I want to do.
-Let’s create an action plan for me to execute that.”
+In coaching sessions that I've experienced, the most significant breakthroughs occur when both the client and the coach think out-of-the-box together and examine all the possibilities.
+Then the client sees something that they've never seen before, and they say, "That's what I want to do.
+Let's create an action plan for me to execute that."